8 Facts About Neapolitan Mastiffs

 4. They Can be Energetic, Especially as Puppies

-It’s important to make sure you keep activities low impact until puppies finish growing to avoid damaging developing bones and joints.
+It’s important to make sure you keep activities low-impact until puppies finish growing to avoid damaging developing bones and joints.
+Puppies finish growing at different rates.
 As a giant dog breed, it will take longer for a Neapolitan Mastiff puppy to finish growing.
 In fact, it can take up to 2 years or more.
 Your vet can help you determine when they are done growing and ready to do more.